mrtmm/hastexo-xblock/README.md

 environment they were working with before, in the *same state* they left it in.
 (The process of suspension works just like in a home computer.)

+### Copy & paste

+Copy & paste to and from the lab environment is possible, with some considerations.

+Pasting _into_ the lab environment requires two steps, because we are dealing with two clipboards (one for the browser and one for the lab environment).
+For example, when a learner tries to paste text into a terminal window, at first the text will be written into the lab enviroments clipboard and only when they follow up with a `Ctrl+Shift+v`, the text will be pasted into the terminal.

+Copying _out_ from the lab environment requires only one step, however at this time it works only on Mozilla Firefox but support in other browsers may follow.

 ## Django admin page